coryhouse/react-switchboard/README.md

 npm install react-switchboard -D
 ```

+### Vite Example

 Call `Switchboard` in your project root.
 Pass your app's main component to `Switchboard's` `appSlot` prop.

-### Vite Example
+Import `Switchboard` CSS.
+Lazy load `Switchboard` via an environment variable so it's excluded from your production bundle.

 ```tsx
 import { lazy } from "react";